MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/resolving-build-errors.md

 Try these steps if you have trouble deploying to emulators or devices.

 1. Running on a device?
 Make sure that your device is enabled for development.
 Instructions to do this are different for each platform.
     * For Android, see [Android](#android).
-For iOS, see [iOS guide](../getting-started/ios-guide.md). (iOS devices need a provisioning profile.)
-For Windows Phone, see [this article](../develop-apps/run-app-windows-phone.md).
+For iOS, see [iOS guide](../first-steps/ios-guide.md). (iOS devices need a provisioning profile.)
+For Windows, see [this article](../run-your-app/run-app-windows.md).
 For Windows 10, Visual Studio will prompt you to enable the device.
 2. If you are running on a device and the app is already installed, uninstall the app and try again.
 4. Delete the project's platforms/*platform* folder (such as platforms/android) and the plugins folder from the project and try again (commands like `cordova platforms remove android` also remove the platform).